GE steam turbine locomotives: Design

 GE's new steam turbine locomotives featured streamlined bodies with an appearance somewhat similar to contemporary EMC diesel streamliner designs.
 The GE locomotives had lightweight bodies consisting of steel frames covered with riveted sheet metal, most of which was made of aluminum.
 They also had elevated cabs, similar to those of UP's Pullman-designed M-10003 through M-10006, which afforded greater visibility.
 The noses were significantly longer than those on the Pullman units, at 9 ft, which afforded safety for operating crews.
 In total, each unit measured 90 ft 10 in in length, 10 ft in width (at the cab), and 15 ft 3/4 in in height.

 The February 1939 issue of General Electric Review claimed that each of the steam turbine locomotives could attain speeds of 125 mph and that they had twice a conventional steam locomotive's thermal efficiency.
 The two units built for UP were streamlined and capable of producing 2,500 hp, and had been designed to operate together "elephant style", nose to tail.
 Fully loaded, each of the two locomotives weighed 548000 lbs.
-Each could produce 86500 lbf of starting tractive effort, and between 32000 lbf and 40500 lbf of continuous tractive effort, depending on the amount of cooling.
+Each could produce 86500 lbf of starting tractive effort, and between 32000 and 40500 lbf of continuous tractive effort, depending on the amount of cooling.

 Both of the locomotives had Babcock & Wilcox water-tube boilers, as well as specialized Bailey Meter Company equipment designed to automatically fire and regulate the boiler.
 Each boiler regularly operated at 920 F and 1500 psi to 1600 psi, a boiler pressure higher than that of any extant steam locomotive and much higher than contemporary conventional steam locomotives.
 The GE locomotives stored enough oil to give them an operating range of 500 mi to 700 mi.